Min(d)ing the President: A text analytic approach to measuring tax news: Data

 \subsection{Text data}

-We analyze the texts of all the documents contained in \textit{The Public Papers of the Presidents}.
+We analyse the texts of all the documents contained in \textit{The Public Papers of the Presidents}.
 This includes speeches, but also other public communications (e.g. interviews, letters).
-We obtained the raw texts from the \textit{American Presidency Project} (\href{http://www.presidency.ucsb.edu}{www.presidency.ucsb.edu}) on 2019-03-25.
+We obtained the raw texts from \citeauthor{WoolleyPetersTextData}'s \textit{American Presidency Project} on 2019-03-25.
 Our dataset consists of 59,214 texts spanning from 1949-01-20 to 2017-01-19.

 The pre-processing starts with breaking the texts into individual paragraphs, resulting in a total of 1,119,200 documents.
 The text is then broken along non-alphanumeric characters into tokens (individual words).
 We then remove stopwords - function words such as prepositions and pronouns, since they are not informative in the \textit{bags-of-words} approach; and rare words which appear in less than 20 documents - those are often spelling mistakes, since they are too rare to be informative about the term co-occurrence pattern.
-The remaining tokens are then lemmatized - all the nouns are turned into singular form and the verbs are turned into present tense first person form.
+The remaining tokens are then lemmatised - all the nouns are turned into singular form and the verbs are turned into present tense first person form.
 Lastly, we identify meaningful collocations of two words - bigrams.
 If a combination of two consecutive words (e.g. ``tax'' and ``cut'') appears more often than predicted by their individual frequency (as measured by a $\chi^2$ score) it is considered a bigram (i.e. ``tax\_cut'').
 A bigram is treated as a separate term in the vocabulary and each instance of a bigram in the texts is treated as a single token.
 The final vocabulary consists of 50,851 terms, including 29,815 bigrams.